s117/Speckle/README.md

 **Requirements**

-   - you must have your own copy of SPEC CPU2006 v1.2.
+   - you must have your own copy of SPEC CPU2006 v1.2.  or SPEC2017
-   - you must have built the tools in SPEC CPU2006 v1.2 (see below for help).
+   - you must have built the tools in SPEC CPU2006 v1.2 (see below for help). or SPEC2017

 **Details**

-   We will compile the binaries "in vivo", calling into the actual SPEC CPU2006 directory.
+   We will compile the binaries "in vivo", calling into the actual SPEC CPU2006/SPEC2017 directory.
 Once completed, the binaries are copied into this directory (./build).

    The reasoning is that compiling the benchmarks is complicated and difficult (so